-It feels sooo good to be investing my retirement funds in socially responsible ways, knowing my money is being put to work trying to solve social and environmental problems instead of causing them.
+It feels sooo good to be investing to save the planet with my retirement funds in socially responsible ways, knowing my money is being put to work trying to solve social and environmental problems instead of causing them.
 The vehicle that has enabled me to re-direct these funds in this way is the checkbook control LLC self-directed IRA (SDIRA), which I opened 2.5 years ago.
 In this post I’ll reveal what I’ve invested my SDIRA money in so far.

 While not all of the investments I’ve made through my SDIRA achieve regenerative status, everything is at least “less bad” than what I would have been investing in had I left my money in traditional mutual funds, even the socially responsible ones.
 Below is a chart I created based on my interview with Ethan Roland of How Good, Inc. in which we discussed regenerative investing.
 I’ll use these levels of regenerative investing to give my personal ranking to each of the SDIRA investments I’ve made to date.